-- d. is appropriate in scale and supports the needs of the adjacent residential area; - e. is accessible to all sectors of the community; and - f. offers satisfactory vehicular access and car parking space in accordance with the Council's standards.
+- e. is appropriate in scale and supports the needs of the adjacent residential area; - f. is accessible to all sectors of the community; and - g. offers satisfactory vehicular access and car parking space in accordance with the Council's standards.

-Two new District Centres are proposed within the plan period, 1) Sproughton Road and 2) Duke Street.
-These centres will provide retail units and community facilities of a scale appropriate to serve their catchment area.
-Development of the Northern Fringe in accordance with Policy CS10 will require the provision of a new District Centre.
+INSERTED: One DELETED: Two new District INSERTED: Centre DELETED: Centres are INSERTED: is proposed within the plan period INSERTED: at DELETED:, 1)

+Sproughton Road DELETED: and 2) Duke Street.
+INSERTED: This centre DELETED: These centres will provide retail units and community facilities of a scale appropriate to serve INSERTED: its DELETED: their catchment area.
+Development of the Northern Fringe in accordance with Policy CS10 will require the provision of a new District Centre INSERTED: and two new local centres.